-It’s hard to imagine anything less hard-boiled than Search Party, the bubbly, bumbling noir-sitcom released this past November on TBS.
+It’s hard to imagine anything less hard-boiled than Search Party, the bubbly, bumbling noir-sitcom that premiered on TBS in November 2016.
 Our would-be gumshoes are all sensitive millennials who can hardly calculate a tip, much less solve a crime; the mean streets of their Manhattan are full of adult daycare centers and artisanal candle stores.
 There’s little of the seedy, sexy atmosphere of noir Los Angeles to be found in their Brooklyn neighborhoods, and little of a noir private eye’s weathered toughness in Dory, our amateur detective, played by Alia Shawkat.
 What she does have is a cringingly earnest boyfriend and a dead-end job as a rich woman’s assistant.
 And so, with her annoying friends and too much time on her she hands, she sets out to solve mysteries.

 Or she would, were there actually a mystery to solve.
 In the first episode, a smiley theater-kid acquaintance from Dory’s college days, Chantal Witherbottom, goes missing.
 Dory is horrified by the news, but maybe even more thrilled.
 In the premiere’s final minutes, she spots Chantal in a Chinese restaurant, forlornly reading a copy of Anna Karenina.
 Chantal slips away; Dory decides that she’s in mortal peril.
 But it becomes clear almost immediately that Dory isn’t searching for a body so much as for something to do.
 We understand that if Chantal is “missing,” it’s because she wants to be.
 And if there’s a mystery afoot, it’s because Dory needs one in her life.

 Search Party, like the noir classics of Raymond Chandler and Dashiell Hammett, isn’t about the search for meaning but what happens when it fails.